 What’s Air Fuel Ratio?

 Chainsaws are two-stroke engines, and they’re fitted with a small, very finely balanced carburetor.
-The engine, as you know, runs on a precise mix of air to fuel, known as AFR (Air Fuel Ratio), typically 14.7 parts air to one part gas.
+As you know, the engine runs on a precise mix of air to fuel, known as AFR (Air Fuel Ratio), 14.7 parts air to one part gas.

 Old gas will cause all kinds of poor performance problems.
 Too much oil in the gas can cause the plug to misfire, and too little runs the risk of damaging the engine.
 The spark plug should be clean and gaped correctly.
 I like to have a new plug handy.
 It makes troubleshooting a saw a lot easier.

-The spark arrester (muffler) can block, causing poor performance and problem idling.
-The muffler can be removed for inspection and cleaning.
+The spark arrester can block, causing poor performance and problem idling.
+The arrester may be removed for inspection and cleaning.
+I’ve covered that previously, and you can check that out here.

 Balance – The carburetor is designed to mix gas and air to a set ratio of 14.7:1.

 Any change to the ratio will cause performance issues.
-A blocked air filter or too much/little gas will change the ratio.
+A blocked air filter or too much/little gas will change the ratio, as will a ton of other possible issues.

 Check The Basics

-Before adjusting anything, go ahead and check the basics, that’s the airway clear, the gas is fresh and mixed correctly, and finally, the spark plug is in great shape.
+Before adjusting anything, go ahead and check the basics – the airway is clear, the gas is fresh and mixed correctly, and finally, the spark plug is in great shape.
 You’ll need a few tools for some of these checks.

 Tools – A fine flat screwdriver does the job.
 A Scrench would also be handy for removing the plug to clean or replace.